This class analyzes a passed neural network and stores its internal

 )

-Furthermore, a model can be passed as a list (see details for more information).
+Furthermore, a model can be passed as a list (see

 In order to better understand and analyze the prediction of a neural